Lightspace-Official/Lightfinder/README.md

  * Auto update detection
  * More words than ever
  * **Search feature**, if word is not found. <br/>
- * Start Menu feature coming back from v1.2 (maybe)

  v2.0 may be released in the next weeks or maybe even months, we will pin the date, if it is definite.

 ## Next Release
-Our next release is v1.3!
-In this update **Start Menu Feature is working!** Also you can uninstall Lightfinder from the uninstaller in windows! *Amazing*
+Our next release is v1.4!
+This release will make a proper NEW update feature, which will be very good.
 ## How to Use
 1. Download the installer from the [Lightfinder website](https://bit.ly/lightfinder).
 2. Run the installer to install to DESKTOP.